Average Weather in Wiesbaden Germany

 Daily Chance of Precipitation

-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Wiesbaden experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in Wiesbaden.
 The most rain falls during the 31 days centered around May 31, with an average total accumulation of 2.1 inches.